 Things you can do for yourself:

 There are literally dozens of skills needed.
-On top of that, these skills change based on the type of conversation, the number of people involved, etc.
+On top of that, these skills change based on the type of conversation, the number of different people involved, etc.

 Oy!